tobsirl/datadog/README.md

 Proactive monitoring refers to rolling out monitoring solutions for a software system to report on issues with the components of the software system, and the infrastructure the system runs on.

-The key aspects of a proactive monitoring strategy are as follows:
+The key aspects of a proactive monitoring strategy are as follows.

-###
+### Implementing a comprehensive monitoring solution

+Traditionally, the focus of monitoring has been the infrastructure components – compute, storage, and network.
+As you will see later in this chapter, there are more aspects of monitoring that would make the list complete.
+All relevant types of monitoring have to be implemented for a software system so issues with any